FINAL ASSIGNMENT

 2. The assessment is based on the mastery of the material and the supervision process (activeness, enthusiasm, seriousness, and fighting power)

-2. Final Assignment II
+2. Final Assignment II (FA II)

 4. The FA II exam procedure is regulated in the FA Examination Procedure Manual of the Bc Math Study Program.